 5. Investigate other government assistance options

 Beyond the paid parental leave scheme, there’s a range of additional support options for families, which may also help in managing family finances.
-You may be entitled to other assistance such as Dad and Partner Pay3, which provides up to two weeks of government funded pay, and the Family Tax Benefit, which helps with the cost of raising children.
+You may be entitled to other assistance such as Dad and Partner Pay3, which provides up to two weeks of government-funded pay, or the Family Tax Benefit, which helps with the cost of raising children.
 The government also provides assistance with childcare fees for certain eligible families.

-6. Create a budget with the information you’ve collected
+6. Create a family budget with the information you’ve collected

-Once you’ve considered the expenses you may have when you start your family, as well as any entitlements you may be eligible for and how long you may take off work, it’s important to set up a budget and start putting money aside for your family’s future.
+After you’ve considered the expenses you may have when you start your family, as well as any entitlements you may be eligible for and how long you may take off work, it can be helpful to set up a budget and start putting money aside for your family’s future.

-When you do this, remember you’ll need to account for existing day-to-day expenses, such as utility bills, groceries, petrol, insurance, rent or home loan repayments, and other debts you may be paying off.
+When you do this, it helps to account for any existing day-to-day expenses, such as utility bills, groceries, petrol, insurance, rent or home loan repayments, and other debts you may be paying off.

-In building your family budget, you may also want to factor in any additional sources of income you could be receiving and whether you have family that may be able to assist in helping you minimise expenses, such as childcare.
+In building your family budget, you may also want to factor in any additional sources of income (such as investments), and whether you have family that may be able to assist in helping you minimise expenses, such as childcare.

-7. If you can, prioritise your existing debts
+7. Prioritise your existing debts if you can

-If you do have existing debts—credit cards, personal loans or a home loan—it may be a good idea to reduce these debts as much as you can before the baby arrives, particularly as, like with most things, there may be unexpected expenses along the way.
+If you have existing debts, like credit cards, personal loans or a home loan, you may want to consider how you can reduce these debts as much as possible before the baby arrives, particularly as you may encounter some unexpected expenses along the way.

-- Your credit card situation and whether you’re really getting a good deal when you factor in annual fees or additional benefits
+- your credit card situation and whether you’re really getting a good deal when you factor in annual fees or additional benefits

 8. Consider your will and broader estate plan